In a nutshell

 Client Care Skills

-Designed to enable students to acquire a sound knowledge of the role played by negotiation within legal practice, the Client Care module is a highly practical offering at undergraduate level.
-Throughout the module, students will develop and strengthen their capability to demonstrate good practice in legal writing, as well as a real appreciation of professional conduct issues arising in modern UK practice.
-The aim of the module is to enable all students to build skills and real awareness of the importance of client care within legal practice giving them a real competitive edge in any legal and customer facing roles.
+Designed to enable students to acquire a sound knowledge of the role played by negotiation within legal practice, the Client Care module is a highly practical module offered at undergraduate level.
+Throughout this module, students will develop and strengthen their capability to demonstrate good practice in legal writing, as well as a real appreciation of professional conduct issues arising in modern UK practice.
+The aim of the module is to enable all students to build skills and awareness of the importance of client care within legal practice giving them a competitive edge in any legal and customer facing roles.

 Principles of Company and Partnership Law